Logo

 Solution: Use a higher port number outside the reserved range.

-// Use a port number > 1023
+// Use a non-privileged port and reverse proxy

 Scenario 6: Microservices Port Collision